micahwoods/micahwoods.github.io/_posts/2017-08-16-harrogate-in-january.md

 share-img: "https://c1.staticflickr.com/7/6175/6268465278_efe52b34bc_b_d.jpg"
 tags: [seminar, BIGGA, England, BTME]
 bigimg:
-- "/img/minchinhampton_cow.jpg" : "cool-season grass mix, Gloucestershire"
+- "/img/minchinhampton_cow.jpg" : "cool-season mix, Gloucestershire"
 ---

 I'll be making my second trip to Harrogate in January, and [this time](http://www.bigga.org.uk/about-us/news/first-wave-onue-to-learn/00947.html) I get to lead some discussions about turfgrass management.
 I've been wanting to do this for a long time, and I'm really excited about this opportunity to share, in person, many of the ideas I've been working on recently.